Skip to main content

 Common Limit Switch Wiring

-This chapter uses industry-standard photoelectric switches (such as OMRON EE-SX67x series) as an example to explain the wiring mode and safety configuration suggestions for limit switches.
+This chapter uses industry-standard photoelectric switches (such as OMRON EE-SX67x series) as an example to explain the wiring modes and safety configuration recommendations for limit switches.

 Omron EE-SX67x Series